Adversary Lower Bounds for the Collision and the Set Equality Problems: Acknowledgments

-A.R. would like to thank Andris Ambainis, Chris Godsil, Robin Kothari, and Robert {\v S}palek for fruitful discussions.
-This research was performed while A.B. was at the University of Latvia supported by the ERC Advanced Grant MQC and FP7 FET Proactive project QALGO.
-A.R. acknowledges the support of Mike and Ophelia Lazaridis Fellowship, David R. Cheriton Graduate Scholarship, and the US ARO.
+A.R. would like to thank Andris Ambainis, Chris Godsil, Robin Kothari, Laura Man{\v c}inska, and Robert {\v S}palek for fruitful discussions.
+A.B. was supported by the ERC Advanced Grant MQC and FP7 FET Proactive project QALGO.
+A part of this research was performed while A.R. was at the University of Waterloo supported by Mike and Ophelia Lazaridis Fellowship, David R. Cheriton Graduate Scholarship, and the US ARO.
+A.R. also acknowledges the support of the Singapore National Research Foundation under NRF RF Award No. NRF-NRFF2013-13.